monolithpl/fraze-finder/README.md

 # fraze finder
 Highlight collocations, chunks, idioms, phrasal verbs and semi-fixed lexical phrases in texts.
 Perfect for building collocation awareness in ESL students.
-Analyze your text for chunks [here](http://monolithpl.github.io/fraze-finder/)
+Analyze your text [here](http://monolithpl.github.io/fraze-finder/)

 ### features
 - highlights and lists chunks in a given text